Managing Parental Stress

 Create a Family Calendar

-Routine.
-Routine.
-Routine.
-That’s the first step to lowering summertime stress as a parent.
-When you have no plans in mind and the day is fly-by-the-moment, that is when stress hits the fan quickest.
 Develop a plan of attack for how each day during the summertime will go.
 You don’t have to plan each and every minute, but have a few things that happen each week.
-One day you go to the library, one day you meet up with friends, etc.
+One day you go to the library to pick up books, one day you meet up with friends or have a Zoom call with them, etc.

 Create a family calendar that lists out what will happen each day and at what time.
 This will include piano lessons, family dinners, camp sessions, and anything else that happens daily or weekly.